-DeSales University Doctor of Physical Therapy program uses the APTA's Clinical Performance Instrument (CPI 3.0), completed by the assigned clinical instructor as the main form of assessment of the student's clinical performance.
-The Final CPI 3.0 will count toward 70% of the student's final grade for their first clinical experience and 80% for all subsequent clinical experiences.
-The remaining 20-30% of the student's grade for each clinical education course will be based on: (1) completion of all assignments and reflective journal entries, (2) meeting all professional behavior expectations including timely submission of all pre-clinical requirements, (3) on-time attendance and full participation in all clinical workdays, and (4) adherence to program policies regarding dress code and academic integrity.
+DeSales University's Doctor of Physical Therapy program uses the APTA's Clinical Performance Instrument (CPI 3.0), completed by the assigned clinical instructor, as the main form of assessment of the student's clinical experience and 80% for all subsequent clinical experiences.
+The remaining 20-30% of the student's grade for each clinical education course will be based on: (1) completion of all assignments and reflective journal entries, (2) meeting all professional behavior expectations, including timely submission of all pre-clinical requirements, (3) on-time attendance and full participation in all clinical workdays, and (4) adherence to program policies regarding dress code and academic integrity.
 The performance criteria 1-5 of the CPI 3.0 are considered foundational elements concerning communication, inclusivity, professionalism, and ethical and legal practice.
 The student is expected to meet the performance level expectation in each of these areas by the end of the clinical experience to pass the course.
 The expected level of achievement on the CPI 3.0 is summarized in the Expected Outcomes for APTA Clinical Performance Instrument occurring previously in this section.
 Any student not meeting the performance level expectations by the end of each clinical experience will be reviewed by the DPT Program Academic Review Committee to determine progression.

 Students will be required to complete self-evaluations and an evaluation of the clinical site and clinical instructor.
 Failure to complete these within the designated time frame will result in an incomplete grade until completed.
-The final grade for each clinical education experience will be determined by the DCE and letter grading will follow the standard grading policy for all courses in the physical therapy curriculum.
+The final grade for each clinical education experience will be determined by the DCE, and letter grading will follow the standard grading policy for all courses in the physical therapy curriculum.